Ashlie-G/LuxeEthique/README.md

 - Friday 14th
     - move all private info to env
     - cloudianry and stripe now not functional since moving to env.
     - complete more of readme.md
+    - corrected seed file to set user details of admin and test user.
 Please see the following screen shots for clarification.
 INSERT TRELLO SCREEN SHOTS HERE
 Link to trello